joshpeterson/summa/book/first_part/treatise_on_the_distinction_of_things_in_general.md

 ### Whether The Multitude And Distinction Of Things Come From God?

+**Objections**

+Objection 1: It would seem that the multitude and distinction of things does not come from God.
+For one naturally always makes one.
+But God is supremely one, as appears from what precedes ([410]Q[11], A[4]).
+Therefore He produces but one effect.

+Objection 2: Further, the representation is assimilated to its exemplar.
+But God is the exemplar cause of His effect, as was said above ([411]Q[44], A[3]).
+Therefore, as God is one, His effect is one only, and not diverse.

+Objection 3: Further, the means are proportional to the end.
+But the end of the creation is one---viz. the divine goodness, as was shown above ([412]Q[44] , A[4]).
+Therefore the effect of God is but one.

+**Answer**

 On the contrary, It is said (Gn.
 1:4, 7) that God "divided the light from the darkness," and "divided waters from waters."
 Therefore the distinction and multitude of things is from God.

----

 I answer that, The distinction of things has been ascribed to many causes.
 For some attributed the distinction to matter, either by itself or with the agent.
 Democritus, for instance, and all the ancient natural philosophers, who admitted no cause but matter, attributed it to matter alone; and in their opinion the distinction of things comes from chance according to the movement of matter.
 Anaxagoras, however, attributed the distinction and multitude of things to matter and to the agent together; and he said that the intellect distinguishes things by extracting what is mixed up in matter.